Understanding Earth's Rotation Through The Imaginary Cosmic Ring of Time

 The Natural World Clock (NWC) & The Imaginary Cosmic Ring of Time

 Noon is the central anchor of this system.
 When a longitudinal location on Earth faces the Sun directly, it experiences true solar Noon.
 Midnight lies directly opposite Noon on the Ring, marking the position where a new global calendar day begins — 180°of arc distance from Noon.
-Noon serves as the basis for all time measurements.
+Noon serves as the basis for all solar time measurements.

 This entire model uses a real-world orientation at the Equator, where day and night cycles occur most symmetrically and cleanly.
 As Earth rotates counterclockwise, regions move from Solar East (AM) toward the Sun at Noon, then continue into Solar West (PM) as they rotate away from the Sun toward Midnight and the beginning of a new day.